 The famous Three Choirs Festival, is hosted in turn each summer by the three great cathedral cities of Gloucester, Hereford, and Worcester.
-This year the festival was to be held in Worcester (25 July 2020 – 1 August 2020) but, sadly, it has had to be postponed until next year due to the COVID-19 situation.
+This year the festival will be held in Hereford (23-30 July 2022).

 The small attractive shopping centre at Barnards Green (three miles west of Rhydd Barn on the Malvern road) has most amenities you might need, for example two banks (with cashpoints), a post office, Co-op supermarket, baker, butcher, delicatessen, two general stores/newsagents, chemist, and many take-away food outlets.
 Malvern, a mile or so further west, has two good sized supermarkets (Waitrose and Morrisons) and an excellent range of shops plus a very good tourist information centre.
 There is a folder in the barn with comprehensive information on all the local amenities.

 Here is a list of a few places we particularly like.
 We will add to this from time to time: